Monday, July 3, 2023

 Audience: Adult/Mature

-Diversity: Chicana characters, bisexual main character
+Diversity: Chicana characters and author, bisexual main character

 Takes Place in: Phildelphia, PA